bazibamba53/free-programming-books-bazibamba53/AndroidUpdate.txt

-Disable Tab Limit - Disables the default tab limit (varies between devices)
+Desktop Mode Switch - A switch inside the tab switcher that can be used to toggle desktop mode on / off globally